 Supply Chain Attacks

-With manufacturing, long supply chains and fragmented security systems means this industry is especially vulnerable to supply chain attacks.
+With manufacturing, long supply chains and fragmented security systems mean this industry is especially vulnerable to supply chain attacks.
 These attacks can halt the entire supply chain affecting every company involved.

 For example, In May 2021, a supply chain attack on Colonial Pipeline shut down 45% of the fuel supply in the Eastern U.S., clearly echoing fears of the potential damage of a supply chain attack that affects the nation’s critical infrastructure.